Peiiii/EchoNote/src/desktop/features/demo/README.md

 # Demo Extension

-This is an extension that demonstrates the usage of EchoNote's plugin architecture.
+This is an extension that demonstrates the usage of StillRoot's plugin architecture.

 ## Features